anon-blue/anon.blue/README.txt

    we usrg to dteM of a future and of frndss before you startedthe beginnibg of the end
- penis                                                   pe is
+ penis                                                   pe iupenis
        penis os on mobile so will be slow and shotty sorry penis lovers
                      what follows took place firstin 96..
      hello friends what is the point of the project here? well...
-           gg   m         90% owl                                    hetrs one f or all you nekbetfsbarrds small di cks in yo ass better bounce on yo boys dixk t o this shit. dr captiaai cocklord will snap yo dick off if you dont şçşioşgdfdsf dsthis is the reallest bluesvcreen you will see. eat shit and die happy like a s queeling pig!
+           gg   m         90% owl                                    hetrs one f or all you nekbetfsbarrds small di cks in yo ass better bounce on yo boys dixk t o this shit. dr captiaai cocklord will snap yo dick off if you dont şçşioşgdfdpe nishis is the reallest bluesvcreen you will see. eat shit and die happy like a s queeling pig!
-                                                                   sdsd increadi
-bly imagine                         hi
+              pw is                                                sdsd increadi bly imagine                         hi
               penis                                           penis

                    penis vagins vulvs bam!
-                       i am krypto theace yeah dayum asshole whats wrong with th is bluescre n man haeeeeee hasdkdjsadfjsgclsdbcillsdclsluvsbdiluVBSdlvhhiijudtdb sdlvbsVSdbcsdvs
+                       i am krypto theace yeah dayum asshole whats wrong with th is bluescre n man haeeeeee hasdkdjsadfjsgclsdbcillsdclsluvsbdiluVBSdlvhhiijpenis sdlvbsVSdbcsdvs

-      dddddddddrghelp me help me help me help me help me help me help msend nude s dddd   hoe can  helo?
+      dddddddddrghelpenishelp me help me help me help me help me help msend nude s dddd   hoe can  helo?
-                                 help a how cow toda     fffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff fffffffffpe isffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff f
+                                 help a how cow toda     fffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff fffffffffpe isffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff f                        pe is
+                                                                    pe ks
 hello? talkthink type hello im so lonley oh god

-                 penks
+ penis           penks
   penis                           dire straits rulez ok
-                                               bro yeeeeéeeeeee
+                    penis                      bro yeeeeéeeeeee
             pwnks                              eferences
              REEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEeeEEERREERE
 EEE                                     penis